AstreaTSS/PYTHIAWebsite/docs/server_setup.md

   ![An example of /list-bullets.](assets/list_bullets.png){ loading="lazy" }
 </figure>

 As you can see, it already has a Truth Bullet in it.
-This command will list out Truth Bullets for every single channel and if they were found - this is a useful reference to have as you make Truth Bullets or even watch over an investigation.
+This command will list out Truth Bullets for every single channel and if they were found - this is a useful reference to have as you make Truth Bullets or even watch over an investigation (Truth Bullets that have been found will be marked as such).

-To see a specific Truth Bullet's information, let's look at `/bullet-info`.
-This allows us to give the channel and name for the Truth Bullet.
+To see a specific Truth Bullet's information, you can use `/bullet-info` with the channel and trigger of the Truth Bullet you want to see:

 <figure markdown>
   ![An example of /bullet-info.](assets/bullet_info.png){ loading="lazy" }